Wrestling Hillary Clinton: A Memoir

 Jennifer, my daughter, wrote this in school almost 2 months ago.
 She put it in Daddy’s pocket, along with Janice’s letter.

-For his book, Doug photocopied Jennifer’s hand-written letter, which said:
+In his autobiography, Doug photocopied Jennifer’s hand-written letter, which said:

 I never really knew my grandfather.
 His whole life is a mystery to me.
 For he ended up being a bother to Hoffa and a good friend to Kennedy.
 The only way I learned about his part was from reading Life magazine and books.
 Now time is flying by so very fast, and I am afraid I will never look at his tender and loving eyes again.
 For he is extremely ill and near death.
 Lord, when he dies, his new life will begin.
 So give him mercy, for he tried his best.
 I know he’ll go to the heavens above and look down upon me and feel my love.